Snow Goose Festival

 Birding is everywhere around Stanwood and Camano Island.
-The Snow Geese will soon be leaving for the Arctic.
-They have been in the Stanwood area fields for a few months now.
+The Snow Geese will soon be leaving the Stillaguamish and Skagit River deltas for Wrangel Island.
+They have been in the Stanwood area fields for a few months now and will continue northwest some time in March.

 Check in at the ramp entrance or the front door.

-Tickets are needed for the bus tours and will be collected by the drivers.
+Tickets are needed for the bus tours and and the programs.
 They are free but request them when checking in, there is a limited supply.
+They will be collected by the drivers and a program attendant.

-There will be 12 bus tours (one hour) with guides touring Leque Island and Florence Island
+There will be 12 shuttle bus tours (one hour) with very knowledgeable local birding experts to Leque Island (WDFW) and Big Ditch (WDFW)

-- The buses will have space for 11-12 people each; Buses leave at
+The one hour morning bus tours will have space for 11-12 people each and leave on hour at

 SPEAKERS

-Programs are located Upstairs at the Floyd (3rd floor); An elevator is available
+Programs are located Upstairs at the Floyd (3rd floor); An elevator is available; seating is included in entry fee but pick your ticket when checking in.

 10:00 a.m. – Living with Bald Eagles by Pat Holmes

-Pat Holmes tells stories about our local Stanwood and Camano eagles and provides education regarding these awesome creatures.
+Photographer and storyteller, Pat Holmes will provide information about our local Stanwood and Camano eagles.
 She has been monitoring State Park Bald Eagles since 2014.
 The State Park rangers taught her a lot about eagles and got her started in presenting her stories and photos to the campers at the parks.
 She continues to study all about eagles and spends hours under specific nests throughout the active season.
-She is a self taught photographer and storyteller.

 11:30 a.m. – All About Owls by Brian Zinke